-TONE FREQ.
-ID
+TONE FREQUENCY ID

 This function scans through all tone frequencies to identify the incoming tone frequency on a received signal.
-You may use the function to find which tone frequency is required by your local repeater.
+You may use this function to find which tone frequency is required by your local repeater.

-- 1 Press [TONE] to switch ON the Tone function. - "T" appears when the Tone function is ON. - 6 2 Press [F], [T.SEL]. - The current tone frequency appears and blinks. - 3 Press [SCAN] to activate the Tone Freq.
-ID.

-"T SCAN" appears and blinks.
+- 1 Press [TONE] to switch the Tone function ON. - "T" appears when the Tone function is ON. - 6 2 Press [F], [T.SEL]. - The current tone frequency appears and blinks. - 3 Press [SCAN] to activate the Tone Frequency ID. - "T SCAN" appears and blinks.

 - · Scan starts when signals are received. - To reverse the scan direction, turn the Tuning control clockwise (upward scan) or counterclockwise (downward scan).
-You can also press Mic [UP]/ [DWN]. - To quit the function, press [ESC]. - When the tone frequency is identified, the identified frequency appears and blinks.
+You can also press Mic [UP]/ [DWN]. - To end this function, press [ESC]. - When the tone frequency is identified, the identified frequency appears and blinks.

-- 4 Press [OK] to program the identified frequency in place of the currently set tone frequency. - The Tone function will be remained ON.
-You may press [TONE] to switch the Tone function OFF. - Press [ESC] if you do not want to program the identified frequency. - Press [SCAN] while the identified frequency is blinking, to resume scanning.
+- 4 Press [OK] to program the identified frequency in place of the currently set tone frequency. - The Tone function will remain ON.
+You can press [TONE] to switch the Tone function OFF. - Press [ESC] if you do not want to program the identified frequency. - Press [SCAN] while the identified frequency is blinking, to resume scanning.